Japanese Culture: Everything You’ve Ever Wanted to Know About the Land of the Rising Sun

 Japanese Martial Arts

-That’s not to mention aikido, jujitsu, kendo… truly, there’s no end to the vast world of Japanese sports!
+Additionally, there’s aikido, jujitsu… truly, there’s no end to the vast world of Japanese sports!

 Japanese Art Culture